Meet the Liberty Therapists

 LMSW

-Specialties: play therapy, art therapy, neurodiversity (autism and ADHD), ADHD/autism affirming, anxiety, attachment, depression, behavioral issues, codependency, coping skills, domestic abuse, domestic violence, emotional abuse, gentle parenting, grief, intense emotions, life transitions, peer relationships, pregnancy/prenatal/postpartum, parenting, relational issues, school issues, sensitivity, self-esteem, stress, trauma and PTSD
+Specialties: play therapy, art therapy, neurodiversity (autism and ADHD), ADHD/autism affirming, anxiety, attachment, depression, behavioral issues, codependency, coping skills, domestic abuse, domestic violence, emotional abuse, gentle parenting, grief, intense emotions, life transitions, peer relationships, pregnancy/prenatal/postpartum, parenting, relational issues, school issues, sensitivity, self-esteem, stress, trauma, PTSD

-Population Focus: children, youth, caregiver-child relationships, pregnancy/prenatal/postpartum, adults, families, couples
+Population Focus: children (3+), youth, caregiver-child relationships, pregnancy/prenatal/postpartum, adults, families, couples

 Biography:

 Jamie is a Licensed Master Social Worker (LMSW) with a master’s degree from the University of Kansas.
-She is currently under the clinical supervision of Clinical Counseling Associates therapist, Katie Landry.
+She is currently under the clinical supervision of Jill Robinson, LCSW.
 Jamie received her Bachelor of Social Welfare from the University of Kansas as well.
-Jamie has experience working with youth aging out of foster care through her position as a Transition Advocate in the Foster Adopt Youthrive Program.
-She also has experience as a coach, teacher, caregiver, and summer camp leader.
-Jamie recently completed an internship at the Child Abuse Prevention Association where she worked as a play therapist serving children and their caregivers.
+She works hard to provide a space that feels safe for her clients to unmask and be their authentic self.
+Jamie is currently working toward her autism specialist certification with plans to expand her training to include ADHD and other forms of neurodiversity.
+Jamie brings a diverse background to her work, with experience as a social worker supporting youth, as well as roles as a coach, teacher, caregiver, and summer camp leader.
+Jamie completed an internship at the Child Abuse Prevention Association where she worked as a play-based therapist serving children and their caregivers.
 Through this experience, Jamie developed a passion for working with children of all ages and a desire to become a specialist in play, expressive art, and Autplay therapy.
-Jamie plans to obtain her Registered Play Therapist certification in the coming year and has long-term goals of specializing in work with neurodivergent children and youth.
-Jamie’s favorite self-care activities include gardening, playing beach volleyball, being outdoors with her husband and five children, making arts and crafts, and dreaming up house remodelling projects to DIY.
+Jamie hopes to begin her Registered Play Therapist certification in the coming year.
+Jamie has been with Clinical Counseling Associates since 2023.
+Jamie’s favorite self-care activities include gardening, playing beach volleyball, being outdoors with her husband and five children, making art and crafts, and dreaming up house remodeling projects to DIY.

 Therapist